-With an overall allocation of $10 million, Window 3 (Finance) intends to support initiatives that lead to faster implementation of clean, efficient cooling.
-We sought compelling proposals that could demonstrate how targeted grants can unlock the additional finance needed to integrate efficiency improvements with the F-gas transition.
-Our application package, including selection criteria, can be found here.
+With an overall allocation of $10 million, Window 3 (Finance) is supporting initiatives that lead to faster implementation of efficient, clean cooling and that mobilize additional sources of public and private investment.
+We sought compelling proposals for targeted technical assistance grants to mobilize the capital needed to integrate energy efficiency improvements with the F-gas transition.

 The response to our application process was overwhelming: we received 29 applications for a combined ask of $75 million in grant support.
 The overall quality of the applications was very high.

 We have selected a package of grant projects covering a range of implementers across a broad geographic spread of developing countries.
 The selected proposals cover air conditioning, refrigeration, district cooling, cold chains and systems approaches across a range of sectors – from commercial and industrial applications to public and residential buildings.
 They employ different financing approaches such as on-bill payment, credit lines and procurement schemes, and financial mobilization from private equity and debt, multilateral and national development banks, and commercial banks.

 |Grantee||Capital Funding Source||Funding Modality||Country Focus*|

 |Sustainable Development Capital LLP (SDCL)||Private Finance||Cooling-as-a-Service||Morocco, South Africa, Indonesia, Malaysia and China|